MechMadHog/warehousemanifesto.com/README.md

 # Warehouse Manifesto

-Official website repository for the **Warehouse Manifesto** music label.
+This will be the official website repository for the **Warehouse Manifesto** music label.

 This repository contains the source code and assets for the public Warehouse Manifesto site, built as a lightweight static site and deployed via GitHub Pages.

+This is my second web piece for a specific niche, this being music.

 ---